MenschMachine/pdfdancer/README.md

 ## Access & pricing

+**Start free.
+Scale when ready.**

-- **Free evaluation** – Spin up sessions without credentials; exported PDFs carry a subtle watermark so you can verify workflows safely.
+- **Free evaluation** – No signup, no credit card.
+Start coding against the API immediately; exported PDFs carry a subtle watermark so you can verify workflows safely.
-- **Pro plans** – Upgrade for watermark-free exports, higher throughput, and extended retention.
+- **Pro and self-hosted** – Upgrade for watermark-free exports, higher throughput, extended retention, and self-hosted deployments.
 Pricing lives on [pdfdancer.com/pricing](https://www.pdfdancer.com/#pricing) along with contact options for enterprise deployments.

 ---